Qerope/SEG3525-Assignments/Devoir2/README.md

-Sure!
-Here's a sample `README` that includes the instructions you mentioned:

----

-# Project Name

-Welcome to the **Project Name** repository!
-This project is a Node.js application that provides an API and a frontend interface.
+Welcome to this repository!
+This project is a Node.js application that provides a frontend interface.
 To get started with development or to deploy it on your local machine, please follow the instructions below.

 ## Prerequisites